danieljanderson/Learn_MongoDB/First_tutorial/notes_from_first_tutorial.md

 Class.find(criteria) find all the users that match the given criteria.
 Returns an array

 Class.findOne(criteria) Find the first user that matches the criteria.
 Returns a single record.
+In mongodb and mongoose as soon as you make a new instance of your model it automatically creates a record id.

+the \_id property is actually an object that contains the string not a raw string.
+However when compairing two \_id property strings with an === it will fail.
+The strings will be the same but the objectID(which is an object) that wraps them will be different.